-10. Championships and Champion Stake
+9. Championships and Champion stake

 - a.
-The following Championships and Champion Stake may be held annually: - (1) The IGL Retriever Championship. - (2) The English Springer Spaniel Championship. - (3) The Cocker Spaniel Championship. - (4) The Pointer and Setter Champion Stake. - (5) The Hunt, Point and Retrieve Championship. - b.
-The conditions governing the Championships and Champion Stake and the lists of societies approved to hold Open Stakes shall be reviewed annually by the General Committee and published as early as possible each year in the Kennel Gazette.
+The following championships and champion stake may be held annually: - (1) The IGL Retriever Championship. - (2) Any Variety Spaniel [Excluding Spaniel (Cocker)] Championship. - (3) The Cocker Spaniel Championship. - (4) The Pointer and Setter Champion Stake. - (5) The Hunt, Point and Retrieve Championship. - b.
+The conditions governing the championships and champion stake shall be reviewed annually by the Board and published as early as possible each year.

-11. Removal of Dog(s) From the Trial
+10. Removal of dog(s) from the trial

-A dog shall be removed from the Trial if it is:
+A dog shall be removed from the trial if it is:

 - a.
 A bitch which is in season - b.
 Suffering from any infectious or contagious disease. - c.
 Interfering with the safety or chance of winning of a fellow competitor. - d.
-Of such temperament or is so much out of control as to be a danger to the safety of any person or other animal. - e.
+Of such temperament or is so much out of control as to be a danger to the safety of any person or other animal.

+e.
 Likely to cause suffering to the dog it it continues competing.

-12. Objections
+11. Objections

 a.
-An objection to a breach of Kennel Club Regulation(s) may be made direct to the Secretary of the Trial before the end of the Trial.
-As an alternative, an objection may be lodged directly with the Kennel Club within seven days after the last day of the Trial, and under these circumstances a copy of the objection must be sent to the Field Trial Secretary.

-When an objection is lodged the following information must be given:

-A statement detailing the objection, quoting the relevant Regulation(s).

-The objection fee of £35, or such amount as may from time to time be decided by the General Committee.
+An objection must be lodged directly with the Kennel Club within seven days after the last day of the trial, and under these circumstances a copy of the objection must be sent to the field trial secretary.
+When an objection is lodged the following information must be given: A statement detailing the objection, quoting the relevant Regulation(s).
+The objection fee of £35, or such amount as may from time to time be decided by the Board.